 No signs or lettered wooden boards of any kind, other than those of the Cemetery Board, shall be allowed.

 The Cemeteries’ staff may remove from cemetery lots anything it considers objectionable or injurious to the uses, purposes and uniform aesthetics of either cemetery, or in violation of any of the rules and regulations governing their operation.

 Ground-level cemetery flower containers shall be permitted.
 Flowers in movable lined clay pots with a maximum of 12 inches in diameter shall be permitted.

 Wreaths and Christmas greens shall be allowed from December 1 to February 1.
 Annual Flowers, properly secured, shall be allowed from May 1 to September 30.
-Donated plant material will only be allowed in designated memorial planting areas where available and upon approval of GRAHAM, LLC.
+Donated plant material will only be allowed in designated memorial planting areas where available and upon approval.